alvarovitta/Cost-Management/Edit-3.3-Implementing-Azure-naming-standards-and-tagging.md

 - **"costCenter:finance"**,
 - **"env":"prod"**.

 In the above example, there are two tags applied to a resource.
-The first tag, "costCenter:finance" groups the usage by cost center.
-The second tag, "env":"prod" categorizes the cost by environment, in this case production.
+The first tag, "**costCenter:finance**" groups the usage by cost center.
+The second tag, "**env":"prod**" categorizes the cost by environment, in this case production.

-You can define as many tags as you want to categorize your Azure resources but you need to define a standard and ensure that the standard is followed by all key stakeholders of your organization.
+You can define as many tags as needed to categorize your Azure resources.
+However, you will need to define a tagging standard and ensure that the standard is followed by all key stakeholders of your organization.

 When you download the usage CSV for services that support tags with billing, the tags appear in the Tags column.

-See the following example below:
+See the example below:

 ![billing](https://github.com/alvarovitta/Cost-Management/blob/master/Images/billing_csv.png)